-Euro Stars: European beverages to sip on in Subi
+Euro Stars: a sip of Europe in Subi

 Subiaco has, perhaps, surprisingly a multicultural dining scene and plenty of options when it comes to exploring a little of Europe without leaving the state.
 Ahead of UnWined Subiaco

 , premium food and wine festival, Sloane explores some of the cosmopolitan options in Subi to enjoy a sip of Europe without the airfare.